-“Now more than ever, we have an opportunity to make meaningful investments in the state’s mental health system through federal funding as part of the American Rescue Plan Act, also known as ARPA,” said Jenna Glover, PhD, clinical child/adolescent psychologist and director of psychology training at Children’s Hospital Colorado.
+“Now more than ever, we have an opportunity to make meaningful investments in the state’s mental health system through federal funding as part of the American Rescue Plan Act, also known as ARPA,” said Jenna Glover, PhD, a clinical child and adolescent psychologist.
 “We are calling on the Colorado congressional delegation to take advantage of this generational opportunity to invest in a system that works for kids by strengthening the mental health workforce, building on the success of telehealth, and enhancing mental health insurance parity to improve access-to-care.”

 “Both parents and their children have a voice,” said Ashley O’Day, a recent graduate of the Mental Health Youth Action Board at Children’s Hospital Colorado and a domestic violence advocate.
 “I’m only 18, and I have made it my mission to be transparent about mental health because it’s not something to be ashamed about.
 Families need to know, your children love you and their mental health conditions do not compromise their love for you.
 They need your help to navigate this process with them.”

 Four in five students report depression and anxiety